stateful/docs.runme.dev/docs/guide/sops.md

 ### **Configure SOPS in Runme** [](https://docs-runme-55rq3q1vz-stateful.vercel.app/guide/k8s-secret#configure-sops)

-To configure your SOPS, specify how to encrypt your secrets, then define the encryption keys.
+To configure your SOPS, specify how to encrypt your secrets, and then define the encryption keys.
 To do this, navigate to the section on SOPS configuration and run the command in your Markdown file using Runme.

 ![sops](../../static/img/guide-page/configure-sops.png)